khushi767/Ai_Image_Generator/README.md

    cd ai-image-generator

 Usage
-Open the web application in your browser.
+1. Open the web application in your browser.

-Fill in the text input with a description of the image you want to generate.
+2. Fill in the text input with a description of the image you want to generate.

-Choose the desired number of images from the dropdown menu.
+3. Choose the desired number of images from the dropdown menu.

-Click the "Generate" button to initiate the image generation process.
+4. Click the "Generate" button to initiate the image generation process.

-The application will display the generated images once they are ready.
+5. The application will display the generated images once they are ready.

-Technologies Used
-HTML
-CSS (with Poppins font from Google Fonts)
-JavaScript

-penAI API Integration
+### OpenAI API Integration
-To use this application, you need to obtain an API key from OpenAI and replace the OPENAI_API_KEY variable in the script.js file with your key. const OPENAI_API_KEY = "your-api-key-goes-here";
+To use this application, you need to obtain an API key from OpenAI and replace the OPENAI_API_KEY variable in the script.js file with your key.

+const OPENAI_API_KEY = "your-api-key-goes-here";